Sebastian-gthb/ATtiny85-Backlight-PWM/README.md

 Thats more the result of a PWM power consumtion that we looking for, and the PWM is more accurat.
 It starts from zero (all off) up to 100% full bright.
 We can adjust this as we need in code.

+The backlight enable signal can have no potential or high to enable the backlight.
+If you not connect the pin the backliht is on.
+Only if the pin is low (ground) the backlight will ne disabled and the chip go in to deep sleep.
+They will wake up if the signal change to high.

 The simple schematic for this project (now with a 1M Ohm potentiometer):
 ![schematics/Backlight-Schematic.png](https://github.com/Sebastian-gthb/ATtiny85-Backlight-PWM/blob/main/schematics/Backlight-Schematic.png)